 If this program continues, registration for 2022 will be open by May 1st.

 This program, funded by the Partnership for Better Health, provides a limited number of scholarships for children ages 6-17 to participate in camps, recreational programs, farm-based or nutrition programs, positive youth development programs promoting healthy practices, & family pool passes.

-Come one day, any day or all days!
-This program provides children who have completed K-11th grade with activities and lunch during 7 weeks of the summer.
+This program provides children who have completed K-11th grade with breakfast, lunch, and activities during 7 weeks of the summer.
 The program meets Monday-Friday from 9 am - 12 pm.
-For more information, contact Laura Masgala at email@example.com
+For more information, contact us at

-The backpack program services food insecure students in the Shippensburg Area School District by providing a backpack of meals over the weekend.
-If you are interested in signing your child up for the program, please contact your school counselor.
-For general information, please contact Josh Stromberg, VISTA@ship.edu
+The backpack program services food-insecure students in the Shippensburg Area School District by providing a backpack of meals over the weekend.
+If you are interested in signing your child up for the program, please contact your school counselor or Sonja Payne at firstname.lastname@example.org